guanchzhou/zig-klient/docs/K8S_INTEGRATION.md

 ## 🔍 Testing

-Run c3s - it will:
+Run your application - it will:
 1. Attempt to connect to K8s (will fail gracefully)
 2. Fall back to fixture data
 3. Display sample pods and cluster info